AliFatahadoost/JaliFrame-Stand-Alone/README.md

 com.sun.net.httpserver.HttpServer
 ```

-This keeps the framework small and dependency-light, but it is not intended to compete with high-concurrency application stacks for public internet-facing services.
+This keeps the framework lightweight and understandable, but Jali Frame is not designed as a high-concurrency public internet application server.

 ---